-“To start off Dutch Week, the Minister and the Ambassador will jointly reveal the community names who supported our new Art Mural,” says Van der Boon.
-“It has a striking design that incorporates Dutch and Māori colours, as well as Kiwi black.
+To officially start off Dutch Week, the Minister and the Ambassador will jointly reveal the community names who supported our new Art Mural.
+It has a striking design that incorporates Dutch and Māori colours, as well as Kiwi black.
 The wave elements point to the local Awa and the river landscape loved by Māori and Dutch alike, in the direction of the Tasman Sea – behind the sand dunes, only a few kilometres away.

-“De Molen was opened in 2000, and will turn 21 this year.
-So the Mural is a kind of birthday gift to De Molen.
-But we mostly timed it to celebrate the nation’s first ever Dutch Week.
-Out here in Foxton, where the official launch of Dutch Week will be very, very Nederlands!”
+De Molen was opened is turning 18 this year, and its birthday is perfectly timed to celebrate the nation’s first ever Dutch Week.
+Out here in Foxton, where the official launch of Dutch Week will be very, very Nederlands!